tomas-stefano/infinity_test/Readme.markdown

 * The notification receives a block with contain that images that you want dysplay.

 *  The rubies options accept any ruby that you have installed via RVM.

+<b>Obs.: If you use rspec and cucumber make sure that you have Rspec and Cucumber installed for each :rubies option.</b>

 *  The options for test_framework in the #use method are: